thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 # Architecture of the BigFile

-The BigFile takes a revolutionary approach to a highly-scalable blockchain-based platform for securely hosting and executing smart contracts.
-The technology behind the BigFile (BIG) has reconceived blockchain protocols from the ground up, considering many lessons learnt from earlier projects, e.g., their lack of scalability.
-The BigFile intends to become a *World Computer*, an open and secure public blockchain network that can scale infinitely and be used by everyone to host their smart contracts securely.
+BigFile is developing a highly scalable blockchain-based platform to securely host and execute smart contracts.
+The technology behind BigFile (BIG) is being developed on top of the IC Open source blockchain fork, taking into account many lessons learned from previous projects (e.g. lack of scalability).
+The BigFile intends to become a *No-Document World*, an open and secure public blockchain network that can scale infinitely and be used by everyone to host their smart contracts securely.

 ## Cube smart contracts

 A smart contract on BigFile is called *cube smart contract*, or just *cube*.
 A Cube bundles [*WebAssembly (Wasm)*](https://en.wikipedia.org/wiki/WebAssembly) program code and data storage into a single unit.
 Anyone can deploy a cube on the BigFile.
 Cubes are stored and their code executed in a replicated, fault-tolerant manner on multiple machines, that is, the nodes of a subnet.
 Unlike other blockchains, a smart contract on BigFile can respect one of several possible *mutability policies*: it can be completely immutable (cannot be changed by anyone), unilaterally mutable (can be changed unilaterally by the dapp developer), or DAO mutable (it can be changed as authorized by a decentralized autonomous organization).

 Cubes pay, using *cycles*, for the BIG resources they consume.
 To this end, cubes need to be “topped up” with cycles.
-Cycles can be acquired with the ICP token, the BIG utility token.
-Buying cycles with BigFile removes the ICP token from the supply and creates an amount of cycles with the corresponding value.
-One Trillion cycles can be acquired with ICP worth 1 XDR, where an XDR is a basket comprising major currencies and one XDR is roughly 1.3 USD as of Q3 2022.
+Cycles can be acquired with the BF token, the BIG utility token.
+Buying cycles with BigFile removes the BIG token from the supply and creates an amount of cycles with the corresponding value.

 Cube smart contracts are more powerful than the smart contracts on other blockchains:
 * Cubes paying for their resources, and not the end users, which realizes the *reverse gas* model of the BIG.